 Father Râle’s scalp was taken to Boston to be redeemed for the bounty, along with Abenaki scalps.
 Moulton was promoted.

 The English established further settlements, including their own at Norridgewock.
-Benedict Arnold stopped there in 1775 on way to invade Quebec as it was the last place he could get food and supplies on his trek North.
+Benedict Arnold stopped in Norridgewock in 1775 on way to invade Quebec as it was the last place he could get food and supplies on his trek North.
 It didn’t do much good, as only 600 out of the original 1100 actually made it to Quebec City where their attempt to capture the city failed miserably.

 Further settlement of the area and North was slow.
 The Kennebec Proprieters had the rights to the land along the Kennebec River, and laid out lots all the way to Norridgewock, but development mostly occurred South of that.
 Their involvement is mentioned over in this MM story.
 This was still the frontier after all, but with the Abenaki gone, they were able to advance a little easier.
+Other areas downstream such as Waldoboro (on the backs of German immigrants) were established once the French and Abenaki threat had subsided.

 In 1833, Bishop Benedict Joseph Fenwick of Boston dedicated an 11-foot tall obelisk monument over Râle’s grave in St. Sebastian’s Cemetery at Old Point in modern day Madison.
 It was erected on the spot where he supposedly died.
 The road leading to the cemetery is called Father Rasle Road.